 Resources for Active Military and Veterans

-*GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.
+*GI Bill® is a registered trademark of the VA.
+FInd more information about the VA's education benefits at the official U.S. government website.

 Are you ready to earn your online nursing degree?